 The Rehabilitation team assists patients in returning to an independent and productive life.
 The team consists of the patient, nurses, doctors, physical and occupational therapists, psychologists, rehabilitation engineers, recreational therapists, social workers and speech language pathologists.
 The team collaborates to develop and implement an individualized rehabilitation care plan.
 They meet weekly to coordinate and facilitate recovery by collaborating with patients and their families regarding the next step in the patient’s care plan.
 The acute care and rehabilitation professionals provide exceptional care to smooth our patient's road toward an independent and fulfilled life.

-Expanded Rehab Services at St. Joseph Mercy Chelsea
+Expanded Rehab Services at Chelsea Hospital

 The expanded unit at Chelsea is part of an integrated program with the 16 bed inpatient service our Michigan Medicine Physical Medicine and Rehabilitation physicians currently staff at University Hospital.
 The University Hospital beds are utilized for the care of complex rehabilitation conditions including cancer, spinal cord injury and medical issues following solid organ transplant.